bradsk88/firefly-iii-chrome-extension-hub/PRIVACY.md

 - If you have questions or concerns about our Privacy Policy or extension practices, please contact [Brad Johnson via GitHub](https://github.com/bradk88).

 By using our Chrome extension, you agree to the terms outlined in this Privacy Policy.

-Last updated: 2024-02-26

-[End of Privacy Policy]

-This Privacy Policy underscores user control and data ownership while providing transparency regarding data security practices.
-Users are encouraged to review the policy and reach out with any questions or concerns.